peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 Federation members declare what kind Entities they are using a basic OpenID Federation component called an Entity Configuration, a signed JSON Web Token published in a well-known resource.
-This document defines new OpenID Federation Entity Types for certificate requestors and issuers, facilitating automated discovery of an issuer's ACME API.
+This document defines new OpenID Federation Entity Types for certificate Requestors and Issuers, facilitating automated discovery of an issuer's ACME API.

 X.509 Certificates can be provided to one or more such entities, without having pre-established any direct relationship or contract.

-These certificates are useful for integrating with existing systems and protocols which require X.509 certificates and cannot be updated to learn about OpenID Federation 1.0.
-These certificates could be for TLS {{?RFC8446}}, but this document does not require that CAs conform to any particular issuance profile, because fields of the X.509 certificates like the Common Names, Subject Alternative Names or Key Usages may depend on details of those existing systems.
+These Certificates are useful for integrating with existing systems and protocols which require X.509 Certificates.
+For example, RADIUS ({{?RFC2865}}) deployments often require Certificates to authenticate clients, or these Certificates could also be used for TLS {{?RFC8446}}.
+In order to accommodate a variety of use cases, this document adds no requirement that CAs conform to any particular issuance profile, because fields of the X.509 Certificates like the Common Names, Subject Alternative Names or Key Usages may depend on details of those existing systems.

 This document extends {{!RFC5280}}, ACME ({{!RFC8555}}) and OpenID Federation 1.0 ({{OPENID-FED}}) in the following ways: